pu2clr/PIC16F/README.md

 ## About Me

 I hold a Master's degree in Educational Technology from the Federal University of Ceará, where I delved into the ways technology can enhance learning experiences.
 My passion for computer science led me to specialize in it, focusing on Distributed Systems Development with an Object-Oriented approach, at the University of Brasília.
-My academic journey began with a Bachelor's degree in Information Systems from the União Pioneira de Integração Social, completed in 2004.
+My academic journey began with a Bachelor's degree in Information Systems from the União Pioneira de Integração Social (UPIS-Brasília).
 Outside the classroom, my main hobbies are electronics and Amateur Radio.